Hardhikman/Audio-speech-recognition-Machine-learning/README.md

 ## 📌 Abstract

-This project proposes an **Audio-Visual Speech Recognition (AVSR)** system to assist people with hearing impairments by integrating both lip-reading and audio recognition technologies.
+This project is a part of an **Audio-Visual Speech Recognition (AVSR)** system to assist people with hearing impairments by integrating both lip-reading and audio recognition technologies.
 The system uses a hybrid model combining image processing and machine learning techniques to recognize speech based on both audio and video inputs

 ## 🧠 Problem Statement